-Passions and Interests Goals and Ambitions Holistic Development

-What made me decide to study What are my educational What are my strengths?

-the BASc? and career goals?

-What areas of myself do I

-Why is interdisciplinarity Have these goals changed wish to develop further?

-important to me? along the way, and if so,

-how?
-What experiences have

-What subjects have I been most shaped the kind of

-interested in?
-What kind of ideal future person/learner that I am, and

-do I wish to work towards? the goals that I have?

-What are some of my passions

-outside of academia?
-What kind of ideal world What kind of person do I

-do I wish to live in? wish to become, in the

-What skills have I enjoyed using process of becoming

-the most? educated?

-William Control

-What issues facing my

-local/global community have

-most interested me, and why?
+Passions and Interests Goals and Ambitions Holistic Development What made me decide to study the BASc?
+What are my educational and career goals?
+What are my strengths?
+What areas of myself do I Why is interdisciplinarity Have these goals changed wish to develop further? important to me? along the way, and if so, how?
+What experiences have What subjects have I been most XXI .
+1 .
+1 .
+C .
+1 .
+1 .
+C . shaped the kind of interested in?
+What kind of ideal future person/learner that I am, and XXII do I wish to work towards? the goals that I have?
+What are some of my passions XXI (1: 1 C: 1 1 11 XXII .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 outside of academia?
+What kind of ideal world do I wish to live in?
+What kind of person do I What skills have I anioved using do I wish to live in? wish to become, in the process of becoming What skills have I enjoyed using the most? educated? the most: cuicaicu: What issues facing my local/global community have most interested me, and why?